-Draft Seattle Tree Protection Ordinance needs improvement and needs to add back current protections that were removed!
+Draft Seattle Tree Protection Ordinance (Version 5b) needs improvement and needs to add back current protections that were removed!

 Draft Tree Regulation Update – August 1, 2018